Public Impact Fellowships

 - Be willing to have research spotlighted/featured on both the Graduate Division’s and UCI’s website, brochures and social networks, and be able and available to effectively communicate and discuss their research in lay terms with prospective donors, legislators and/or their staff, and the media sometime during Winter and Spring quarters.

-- If selected as a finalist, students must be available to give a brief presentation to the selection committee, with no visual aids, immediately followed by a brief interview, on Friday, November 22 between 10:00 am and 1:00 pm.
+- If selected as a finalist, students must be available to give a brief presentation to the selection committee, with no visual aids, immediately followed by a brief interview.
+The interview date (in November 2014) will be announced this fall.

 For the UCI/Stanley Behrens Public Impact Fellowship, additional criteria apply as follows: